France fines Google €500 million in news copyright row | DW | 13.07.2021

 France's antitrust authority fined Google €500 million ($593 million) on Tuesday, saying the technology giant did not negotiate "in good faith" with news companies and other publishers over using their content.

+Specifically, the regulatory body said Google violated temporary orders to hold negotiations with publishers within three months.

+The dispute is part of larger efforts in the European Union to get big tech companies to pay publishers for using their content.

-News publishers APIG, SEPM and AFP accuse Google of not having talks with them in good faith to compensate them for their online news on the tech giantꞌs feed.
+News publishers APIG, SEPM and AFP accuse Google of not having negotiated with them in good faith to compensate them for their online news on the tech giantꞌs feed.

+Google was forced to negotiate with the media companies after France adopted new EU copyright rules.

-They claimed the tech giant did not find enough common ground with them under the "neighboring rights" EU directive.
+The companies claimed Google did not find enough common ground with them under the "neighboring rights" EU directive.

-The French antitrust case looked at whether Google breached orders they had carried out asking for these talks to take place three months from when news publishers asked for them.

 APIG, that represents newspapers like Le Figaro and Le Monde is one of the plaintiffs in the case, although they had a framework agreement already.